Petersburg, Virginia minor league baseball history: 1910 to 1921, 1923 & 1924, 1926to 1928: Virginia League II

-The 1916 Petersburg Goobers finished 54–68, placing 4th in the Virginia League.
+The 1916 Petersburg Goobers finished 54–68, placing fourth in the Virginia League.

 In 1917, the Goobers were 6–8 when the Virginia League disbanded on May 15, 1917.

 The Virginia League disbanded again in mid-season in 1918.
 The Petersburg Goobers had a 27–22 record when the league disbanded in June, 1918.

 The Petersburg Goobers captured the 1919 Virginia League Championship.
-The Goobers finished 1st in the regular season with a 62–47 record.
+The Goobers finished first in the regular season with a 62–47 record.
 The Virginia League had planned to hold playoffs, but disagreements led to the playoffs being cancelled.

-After finishing 3rd in 1920, with a 68–50 record, Petersburg relocated in mid–season of 1921.
+After finishing third in 1920, with a 68–50 record, Petersburg relocated in mid–season of 1921.
 The Petersburg Goobers moved to Tarboro, North Carolina on August 2, 1921, after the franchise was forfeited, playing as the Tarboro Tarbabies.
 The 1921 Petersburg/Tarboro squad finished last with a 46–88 record.

 Petersburg returned to the Virginia League in 1923 as the Petersburg Trunkmakers, an affiliate of the St. Louis Cardinals.
-The Trunkmakers finished last, placing 6th in the six–team league with a 43–81 record.
+The Trunkmakers finished last, placing sixth in the six–team league with a 43–81 record.

 The Petersburg Goobers moniker reappeared in 1924.
 The Goobers finished with a 46–89 record, placing last in the Virginia League.
 Petersburg folded after the season.

 The Petersburg Broncos rejoined the Virginia League in 1926.
-The Broncos finished 6th with a 66–87 record in 1926 and 2nd, with a 72–61 record in 1927.
-On June 3, 1928, the Broncos were in 3rd place with a 15–27 record, when the Virginia League disbanded.
+The Broncos finished sixth with a 66–87 record in 1926 and second, with a 72–61 record in 1927.
+On June 3, 1928, the Broncos were in third place with a 15–27 record, when the Virginia League disbanded.

-Virginia League IV 1941–1942
+1941 and 1942: Virginia League IV

-The 1941 Petersburg Rebels returned to play in the 1941 Virginia League and won the league pennant.
-The 1941 Rebels finished 66–53, 1st in the Virginia League regular season standings.
+The 1941 Petersburg Rebels returned to play in the 1941 Virginia League IV and won the league pennant.
+The 1941 Rebels finished 66–53, first in the Virginia League regular season standings.
 In the Playoffs, the Lynchburg Senators swept the Petersburg Rebels 3 games to 0.

-The Petersburg Rebels finished 3rd with a 74–52 record in the 1942 Virginia League.
+The Petersburg Rebels placed third with a 74–52 record in the 1942 Virginia League.
 The Virginia League suspended play after the 1942 season due to World War II.